 When I returned from leave I found that Sparky Wale and I were now part of course Ground Special 22, GSp22 for short.
-The Ground Special courses were specifically aimed at new recruits who were considered likely to cope with the syllabus by dint of their civilian technical experience or other qualifications.
-Sparky Wale and I were the odd ones out because we were regular airmen; all our fellow students were National Servicemen who had only just completed their recruit training course.
+The Ground Special courses were specifically aimed at new recruits who were considered likely to cope with the syllabus by dint of their civilian technical experience or other pre-entry qualifications.
+Sparky Wale and I were the odd ones out because we were regular airmen but all our fellow students were National Servicemen who had only just completed their recruit training course.
+It was the very first time that I worked alongside National Servicemen.

 One day, early on in the course, Sparky and I were told to report to the Squadron Training Office where a squadron leader formally presented each of us with a Certificate of Merit signed by the Station Commander for outstanding performance on the mechanics course and we were each given immediate promotion to Leading Aircraftman with a very welcome pay rise.
 We were jolly proud.
 That squadron leader then paid us two shillings (10p) each out of his own pocket to deliver some coal to his home.
 Coal for domestic use was in very short supply at the time but it was not for us to question why we were shifting coal from an RAF coal dump to a private house.